gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 both or neither be mutably tagged.

-The execution of a construct is erroneous if the construct has a constituent that is a name denoting a sub-component of a tagged object and the object's tag is changed by this execution between evaluating the name and the last use (within this execution) of the subcomponent denoted by the name.
+The execution of a construct is erroneous if the construct has a constituent that is a name denoting a subcomponent of a tagged object and the object's tag is changed by this execution between evaluating the name and the last use (within this execution) of the subcomponent denoted by the name.